AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_04.md

 reviewed: tfqbGoXJJ34umGvkvs3bPtXth7G9cSeW0AgXB2_REUg=
 ---

-All tests for XYZ, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented
+All tests for uProtocol, and its build and test environments, are constructed from controlled/mirrored sources and are reproducible, with any exceptions documented